spikeekips/serf-python/README.md

 * query
 * respond

-`serf` provides some more commands like `auth`, these will be supported as soon as possible. :) You can find the all the supported commands in http://www.serfdom.io/docs/agent/rpc.html .
+~~`serf` provides some more commands like `auth`, these will be supported as soon as possible. :)~~ `serf-python` is supporting all the available commands of `serf`, you can find the all the supported commands in http://www.serfdom.io/docs/agent/rpc.html .

-Each command has it's own arguments, which are described in RPC command page http://www.serfdom.io/docs/agent/rpc.html . `serf-python` exactly follow these argument rules, so you can use the same arguments with the arguments of RPC commands in `serf`.
+Each command has it's own arguments, which are described in *RPC* command page http://www.serfdom.io/docs/agent/rpc.html . `serf-python` exactly follows naming and rules of these arguments, including case-sensitive, so you can use the same arguments of the *RPC* commands in `serf`.

 ### Basic Usage